-In the current market it is much more affordable to buy an existing home than it is to purchase new or custom construction.
-Why is that?
+In the current market is it more affordable to buy an existing home than it is to purchase new or custom construction?

-The costs of materials and labor did not correct as the housing and land prices did during the recession.
-The agents that work with General Contractors were quoting estimates of $250-$350 per foot for mid-level new home construction costs before the recession and are now quoting $350-$400 in the current market.
+The costs of materials and labor have escalated over the last few years to all-time highs.
+The agents that work with General Contractors are quoting no less than $550 per foot and many of the higher-end contractors are starting at $650.
 This price per foot will afford some hardwood floors, custom cabinetry, granite and a high-end appliance package, if you spend wisely.

-Some homes on the island have been built for as high as $1,000 per square foot.
-Those sellers that decided to sell after building their dream home at those levels may lose money as the current market rarely supports those extra fine improvements and unfortunately, all the receipts in the world do not make a home more valuable than the market is willing to pay.
+We used to think that $1000 per foot was rare on the island, however; it is not that uncommon now.
+Only time will tell if those sellers that decided to sell after building their dream home at these levels will lose money in the future.
+In the past and most likely again in the future, the market struggles to supports those extra fine improvements and unfortunately, all the receipts in the world do not make a home more valuable than the market is willing to pay.
 The buyers rely on the market approach to value – comparing similar homes available, more than the replacement cost approach.

-Until such time as the home inventory decreases and the selection becomes a challenge to buyers, custom construction will not be considered the best financial option as compared to an existing home for less money.
+Now that home inventory is brutally low and the selection is a challenge to buyers, custom construction is considered a viable option.
+However, the financial impact can be shocking to some as compared to buying an existing home for less money.
 There are numerous advantages to purchasing an existing home and remodeling to a buyer.
 Those advantages include views, foot-print and other amenities such as guest houses and docks that current regulations make difficult or impossible.

 To demonstrate existing versus new construction comparison, I’ve created two hypothetical options for a hypothetical buyer, these transactions are loosely based on real properties.

-Option A: This week my clients can buy an existing west facing home on a .56 of an acre lot with 100 feet of high bank frontage.
-The waterfront home offers 2600 square feet with 2 bedrooms, 3 baths, a den, an attached 2 car garage with nice landscaping and very good sun exposure and views.
-The home was originally built in 1985 but has had nice upgrades over the years and currently has very modern interiors and appliances.
-The home has been on the market for 254 days and is currently offered at $1,175,000.
-In the opinion of some buyers, it needs a remodel to add a master bath within the master bedroom area.
+Option A: This week our clients can buy an existing northwest facing home on a .73 of an acre lot with 100 feet of low bank gravel beach frontage.
+The waterfront home offers 2850 square feet with 3 bedrooms, 2 baths, an attached 2 car garage with 800 sf studio above.
+It has nice landscaping and good sun exposure and views.
+The home was originally built in 2014 and is still very current with interior design and was well maintained.
+The home was on the market for 11 days and was offered at $2.9.

 The lot may have been originally cleared back in the 1970s letting the sunshine in and widening the water views.

-Less time is needed for a remodel than to build a new custom home.
+If they wanted to make some changes, there is less time needed for a remodel than to build a new custom home.
 Due to the regulations, the remodel permit process is less complicated than new construction.
+Of course, if they needed a remodel, the cost of that would need to be factored into this proforma of comparison.

 Option B: If my buyer was unable to find a suitable existing home and decided to build custom construction their costs may be similar to the following: